-Terminals may be assigned a Toll Restriction Class (1-4), or be unrestricted (Class 0).
-Terminals assigned Toll Restriction Class 1 have the most privileges, those assigned Class 4 have the least privileges.
-There are four associated Toll Call Allowed Lists (1-4) in the system.
-Up to 64 3-digit CO codes and 6-digit NPA plus CO codes may be divided among the four lists.
+Terminals may be assigned a Toll Restriction Class (1-5) or be unrestricted (Class 0).
+Terminals assigned Toll Restriction Class 1 have the most privileges of restricted terminals; those assigned Class 5 have the least privileges.
+There are five associated Toll Call Allowed/Disallowed Lists (1-5) in the system.
+Up to 164 3-digit CO codes, 6-digit Area Code plus CO codes, and 6-digit international codes (consisting of 0 plus 5 international digits) may be divided among the five lists.

-Numbers dialed from voice terminals assigned Toll Restriction Class 1 are checked against all four Toll Call Allowed (TCA) Lists; numbers dialed from Class 2 terminals are checked against TCA Lists 2-4; numbers dialed from Class 3 terminals are checked against TCA Lists 3-4; and numbers dialed from Class 4 terminals are checked against List 4 only.
-If the number dialed does not appear on a list, the user receives Reorder Tone.
-Calls originated at unrestricted (Class 0) terminals are not screened.
+Domestic numbers dialed from voice terminals assigned Toll Restriction Class 1 are checked against all five Toll Call Allowed (TCA) Lists; domestic numbers dialed from Class 2 terminals are checked against TCA Lists 2-5; domestic numbers dialed from Class 3 terminals are checked against TCA Lists 3-5; domestic numbers dialed from Class 4 terminals are checked against Lists 4 and 5; and numbers dialed from Class 5 terminals are checked against List 4 only.
+If a domestic number dialed does not appear or if an international number does appear in a checked list, the user receives Reorder Tone.
+Calls originated at unrestricted (Class 0) terminals are not checked.

 Calls are checked to determine if they are international calls or operator calls.
-Dialed numbers "01" or "011" signify international calls, "0" plus a number other than "1" signify operator calls (00 calls signify Intra-Lata operator calls).
-If the call is an international call, the international routing pattern is selected and the call routed accordingly.
+Dialed numbers "01" or 011 signify international calls, "0" plus a number other than "1" signify operator calls (00 calls signify Intra-Lata operator calls).
+If the call is an international call and the terminal is not restricted, the international routing pattern is selected and the call routed accordingly.
 Operator calls are routed via the local CO facility.

-Calls within the HNPA are checked to determine if a special N11 service code (N = 2-8) has been dialed.
-Dialed N11 codes assigned a routing pattern are routed via the routing pattern.
-All other call types are checked against the HNPA Exception Lists.
+Calls within the Home Area Code are checked to determine if a special W11 service code (N = 0-8) has been dialed.
+Dialed W11 codes assigned a routing pattern are routed via the routing pattern.
+All other call types are checked against the Home Area Code Exception Lists.
 There may be up to four of these lists, each with an associated ARS Routing Pattern.
-Up to 800 3-digit office codes may be divided among the four lists (eight entries may be 7-digit numbers.)
+Up to 800 3-digit office codes may be divided among the four lists (eight entries may be 7-digit numbers).
 If a match is found, the call is routed via the associated ARS Routing Pattern.
-If no match is found the dialed number is routed via the HNPA pattern (specified in the NPA Routing Table), or if none is specified, via the local CO facility.
+If no match is found, the dialed number is routed via the Home Area Code pattern (specified in the Area Code Routing Table), or if none is specified, via the local CO facility.